Why did Apple turn down David Bowie?

-A further complication was that label would only recruit new talent with the agreement of all four (endlessly squabbling) Beatles.
+A further complication was that the new label would only recruit new talent with the agreement of all four (endlessly squabbling) Beatles.

 In effect this meant that only pals - or pals of pals - of the Fab Four had the slightest chance of signing for Apple.